Clinical sign: Which are the main clinical signs of food allergy?

 Dermatological signs are generalised or localised pruritus, external otitis (mainly chronic), pododermatitis and skin rashes.

-The gastrointestinal clinical signs are usually similar to those of chronic inflammatory bowel disease, with vomiting, diarrhoea and commonly frequent bowel movements.
+The gastrointestinal clinical signs are not frequent, but when present they are usually similar to those of chronic inflammatory bowel disease, with vomiting, diarrhoea and commonly frequent bowel movements.

 Not all clinical signs have to be presented to consider the possible existence of a food allergy.